 UNC IN SEVILLA

-Spring SAS Program
+Spring AP Program

 Program Overview

-SAS – Course Listing and Equivalencies
+AP – Course Listing and Equivalencies

-Students in the Spanish Advanced Studies (SAS) program must take the intensive course, SEVI 410 – Intensive Spanish Language and Culture, at the beginning of the semester and then choose 3 or 4 additional courses.
+Students in the Advanced Program (AP) program must take the intensive course, SEVI 410 – Intensive Spanish Language and Culture, at the beginning of the semester and then choose 3 or 4 additional courses.
 Students will take courses offered for COWA students and 1 or 2 regular university courses at the Campus Universitario EUSA or the Universidad de Sevilla with Spanish students.
 All COWA courses will be pre-approved for credit by UNC.
 Students must seek credit approval from UNC for EUSA and Universidad de Sevilla courses.

-SEVI 410 – Intensive Spanish Language and Culture / Lengua y cultura española
+SEVI 410 – Intensive Spanish Language and Culture / Lengua y cultura española (SPAN 398)

 An introduction to issues in contemporary Spain: politics, nationalism and cultural diversity, gender issues, immigration, the arts.
 Topics on contemporary Spain are complemented by lectures and on-site visits to the major monuments of Seville, Cordoba, and Granada.

-SEVI 325 — Spain Today / España inmediata
+SEVI 325 — Spain Today / España inmediata (SPAN 340)

 Historical analysis and contextualization of daily occurrences in Spain.
 This course renders special attention to the Spanish political, social and economic situation, and the analysis of its international relations (mainly European Union, Arab countries, Latin American countries, and the U.S.A.).
 It also analyzes topics such as the relations between the Catholic Church and the State, Spanish nationalism, and immigration.

-SEVI 335 — Spain and Islam / España ante el Islam
+SEVI 335 — Spain and Islam / España ante el Islam (SPAN 340 o 398)

 A study of the history, art, and culture of Islam and Spain and Europe’s relationship with Islam.

-SEVI 355 — The European Union / La Unión Europea
+SEVI 343 — Spain and the European Union / España y la Unión Europea (SPAN 340 or 398)

 The history of the development of the European Union with special attention to its current and future political and economic structure, its agencies and institutions, the role of Spain, relations with Latin America, and the future of the Union within the international community.

-SEVI 361 — History and Analysis of Spanish Film / Historia y análisis del cine español
+SEVI 361 — History and Analysis of Spanish Film / Historia y análisis del cine español (SPAN 361)

 A brief tour of the history of Spanish film from its origins through today.
-This course will analyze films in order to help students better understand Spanish Society and increase confidence in their ability to communicate (via reading, writing, speaking, and listening) in Spanish.
+This course will analyze films to help students better understand Spanish Society and increase confidence in their ability to communicate (via reading, writing, speaking, and listening) in Spanish.

-SEVI 371 — Studies in Spanish Literature / Análisis de la literatura española
+SEVI 371 — Studies in Spanish Literature / Análisis de la literatura española (SPAN 371)

 Study of the literature of Spain centering on representative authors and texts from various literary movements within their socio-historical contexts.

-SEVI 373 — Studies in Latin American Literature
+SEVI 373 — Studies in Latin American Literature (SPAN 373)

 This course offers a panoramic vision of Hispanic American Literature from before the arrival of the Spaniards until the present.
-Through the readings of texts and active discussions in class, students will become familiar with the most relevant literary movements and genres, as well as the sociopolitical contexts
+Through the readings of texts and active discussions in class, students will become familiar with the most relevant literary movements and genres, as well as the sociopolitical contexts in which these literary works were produced.

-This course will examine 20th-century Spanish Detective fiction including short stories, novels, and films.
+This course will examine 20th-century Spanish Detective fiction, including short stories, novels, and films.
 A wide range of secondary readings will provide us with theoretical frameworks through which to investigate detective fiction and its literary and cultural contexts.

-SPAN 4536 — Language Change in Spanish
+SEVI 397 — Language Change in Spanish (SPAN 397)

 This course explores the universals of language change, citing examples from both the history of Spanish and changes now in progress (in both Spanish and English).
 Our overview of phonological, morphosyntactic, and lexical changes over the last two millennia will help us analyze today’s linguistic variation in a new light.
 By looking at many pieces of the historical record, students will learn where to look for new changes, and how to imagine the future evolution of the language.